Most Affordable Game Development Programs 2025

 Admissions:

-Hakia ranks Florida Polytechnic University as the #3 in game development degree program.
+Hakia ranks Florida Polytechnic University's game development program #3.
+Delivery: on-campus.
 Location: Lakeland, FL | Type: Public | Tuition: $3,152/year | Graduation Rate: 81%

 What makes Florida Polytechnic University stand out: A polytechnic institution's project-first approach to game development, prioritizing shipped prototypes and co-op experience over pure theory.